 Ethical negotiators try not to use deceptive tactics in negotiation situations.
 However, there’s one negotiation technique that may not feel deceptive, but it can slip under the radar and cause problems later.
 We spoke with Francesca Gino, Tandon Family Professor of Business Administration, Negotiation, Organizations and Markets Unit at Harvard Business School.
 We asked her to clarify what makes a negotiation tactic deceptive even if that’s not the intent.

 Many HR managers struggle with the issue of how open and transparent to be during hiring negotiations, especially if there’s only one worthy candidate for a position.
 Naturally, there’s a concern that sharing that fact could give the candidate an edge in negotiations.
 In these situations, is it permissible to imply that the candidate has serious competition?

-A: Because negotiators can often get ahead by misleading their counterparts, deception poses a serious challenge in negotiation.
+Francesca Gino: Because negotiators can often get ahead by misleading their counterparts, deceptive tactics in negotiation pose a serious challenge.